phelum/CT_NandBoot/README.md

 <pre>
 "./bootfix -r" will save all NAND to a file called NAND.DAT.
-"./bootfix -r <fid>" will save all NAND to the specified file.
+"./bootfix -r &lt;file_id&gt;" will save all NAND to the specified file.

 "./bootfix -w" will load NAND from a file called NAND.DAT.
-"./bootfix -w <fid>" will load all NAND from the specified file.
+"./bootfix -w &lt;file_id&gt;" will load all NAND from the specified file.
 </pre>

 	Creating MBR and partitions.